sourabhkumawat/healops-dashboard/packages/healops-opentelemetry_node/README.md

 **Issue**: "Failed to send log: CORS error"
 - **Solution**: Ensure CORS is configured on the backend to allow your domain

-**Issue**: "No logs in database, only in Live Logs"
+**Issue**: "Not seeing logs in the database"
-- **Solution**: Only ERROR and CRITICAL logs are persisted.
-INFO and WARNING are broadcast only.
+- **Solution**: All logs are persisted.
+Check your database connection and ensure the API key has the correct permissions.

 **Issue**: "Errors not being caught automatically"
 - **Solution**: Ensure `initHealOpsLogger()` is called before any errors occur (at app startup)